mauriziocescon/myws/projects/host/README.md

-# Integration
+# Host

-All the reusable code required by Host / Mf_x.
+Application having in the main content area one of the sections.

 ## Information